-Distributed between Olin and Uris Libraries, a single collection supports research and instruction at Cornell.
+Distributed between Olin and Uris Libraries, a single collection supports research and instruction at Cornell University.
 While its principal focus is on the humanities and social sciences, its holdings also include select engineering and physical sciences materials.

-A collection of Cornell-related publications is kept on the west end of the Uris Library Willis Room, where researchers may consult books on the history of the university, yearbooks and recent student publications.
+A collection of Cornell University-related publications is kept on the west end of the Uris Library Willis Room, where researchers may consult books on the history of the university, yearbooks and recent student publications.
 Olin Library also holds a rich collection of reference materials for study of the history of Cornell.
 Please consult our Cornell University Research Guide for information about specific titles.
-The University Archives (Division of Rare and Manuscript Collections), in Kroch Library, holds the largest collection of materials for research on Cornell’s history.
+The University Archives (Division of Rare and Manuscript Collections), in Kroch Library, holds the largest collection of materials for research on Cornell University’s history.

 To locate these online ETC titles, go to our Databases in the Electronic Text Center page.
 Look for “Internet Resource” in the right-hand column (labelled Medium).
 The titles available online will be linked from the “Title of E-text” column at far left.
 Click on these titles to access the online version.

-If you have questions about accessing these titles, please email us at firstname.lastname@example.org.
+If you have questions or need assistance accessing these titles or using the ETC disks, please email us at firstname.lastname@example.org.

-Titles in the ETC are listed here along with use tips, online availability, content summaries, and disks transferred to the stacks or withdrawn.
+Titles in the ETC collection are listed on the Databases in the ETC page (linked above) along with use tips, online availability, content summaries, and disks transferred to the stacks or withdrawn.

 Devin Sanera, Instructional Technology Coordinator